Skip to content

 Per stirpes is a key component of comprehensive estate planning

 Many people spend their entire career contributing to a retirement account and watching it grow, but when it comes to filling out their account paperwork, they rush through it and never think about it again – or check to make sure it’s correct and up-to-date.
-At BWM Financial we think it’s important to review your beneficiary designations with you every few years, and always after any major life changes.
+At Stratos Private Wealth we think it’s important to review your beneficiary designations with you every few years, and always after any major life changes.
 Families quickly grow and shrink, so it’s important that your retirement account designations remain current.
 See our estate planning checklist for more on asset titling and a step-by-step guide to make sure your finances are in order when it comes to your estate.

 Alleviate stressful transitions